charlpcronje/tools-docs.devserv.me/src/vikunja/vikunjaApi.md

 ```

 - This will start the servicec on port `3456`
-- I use NginX Proxy Manager to direct traffic to port `3456` when I browse to `doapi.devserv.me`
+- I use NginX Proxy Manager to direct traffic to port `3456` when I browse to `doapi.CRONje.ME`

 Next Step: Install the [Frontend](vikunjaFrontend.md)